 Since their explosive launch, the brothers have been performing live acoustic sets on radio stations and television spots, sharing their versatile harmonies and soulful sound across the country.
 They've also become known for their unparalleled ability to create song parody videos – with their most recent attempt, "The Tractor Got Stuck" gaining more than 1.5 million organic views on Facebook.

-Their brand new single and video "Getaway" releases to country radio and digital outlets on February 17th.
-With their highly-anticipated debut album (also titled "Getaway") dropping March 3rd digitally and the CD available March 17th, the Hunter Brothers are soon to be on everyone's radars -- and playlists.
+Their brand new single and video "Born & Raised" is available now from their highly-anticipated debut album (titled "Getaway"), the Hunter Brothers are soon to be on everyone's radars -- and playlists.